Maps on manifolds onto graphs locally regarded as the quotient maps onto Reeb spaces of some differentiable maps and a new construction problem: Main theorems and proofs with explanations of terminologies, notions and notation needed.

-\ \\ Step 3 Around a vertex of degree $1$. \\ We consider a natural height function on a unit disc of dimension $m>1$ whose image is $[0,1]$ and $0$ or $1$ corresponds to the only one vertex.
-The function is also a Morse function with exactly one singular point in the center of the unit disc. this local map is regarded as an almost $C^{\infty}$ $D_1$-symmetric map. \\ \ \\ Step 4 Completing the construction. \\ For the interior of each edge, we construct a trivial $C^{\infty}$ bundle whose fiber is a standard sphere.
-Last we glue all the constructed local maps together to obtain a global map. \\ \ \\ Step 5 Explain $\mathcal{C}$ and $\mathcal{Q}_{\mathcal{C}}$. \\ Through Steps 1--4, we construct a desired map for arbitrary finite graphs which are not single points.
+\ \\ Step 3 Around a vertex of degree $1$. \\ We consider a natural height function $h$ on (the interior of) a copy of the $m$-dimensional unit disk whose image is $[0,1]$.
+The function is also a Morse function with exactly one singular point, which is the origin and in the center of the unit disk.
+The local map $q_h$ is easily seen as an almost $C^{\infty}$ $D_1$-symmetric map after composing a canonical embedding into ${\mathbb{R}}^2$. \\ \ \\ Step 4 Completing the construction. \\ For the interior of each edge, we construct a trivial $C^{\infty}$ bundle whose fiber is a standard sphere.
+Last we glue all the constructed local maps together to obtain a global map.
+More rigorously, we need to compose the resulting local map with a suitable PL homeomorphism onto a small regular neighborhood of each vertex in Steps 1--3 before gluing the local maps. \\ \ \\ Step 5 Expositions on $\mathcal{C}$ and $\mathcal{Q}_{\mathcal{C}}$. \\ Through Steps 1--4, we construct a desired map for arbitrary finite and connected graph with at least one edge.
 Last, we explain about the classes $\mathcal{C}$ and $\mathcal{Q}_{\mathcal{C}}$.
-We first explain $\mathcal{C}$.
-A map in the class is a map such that on the preimage of a suitable small regular neighborhood of a vertex of degree larger than $1$, the map is $C^{\infty}$ equivalent to the composition of a presented local map onto a regular neighborhood of a graph, regarded as a map into the plane considering the canonical embedding of the graph into the plane, with a composition of a homeomorphism on the plane satisfying the following three properties (we define such a map as an {\it almost smooth generalized rotation with reflections}) with a canonical projection onto a straight line containing $(0,0)$ and intersecting no edges in the target graph vertically.